ropensci/beautier/CONTRIBUTING.md

  * Enough documentation so an example use case can be reproduced
  * Stating that maintenance will be done by the Collaborator

+Emails with code will not be accepted.

 ## Submitting bugs

 Awesome!
 These are your options:

  * Add an Issue, with the test that fails
  * Submit a Pull Request, where the test is added to the `tests/testthat` folder
+ * Send @richelbilderbeek an email (@richelbilderbeek will make an Issue of it)

 Pull Requests should follow the same guidelines as 'Submitting code'.